sbslee/fuc/README.md

                      input_vcf [input_vcf ...] output_vcf

 This command merges multiple VCF files (both zipped and unzipped).
 By default, only GT subfield of FORMAT field is included.
-Use '--subfield'to include additional subfields such as AD and DP.
+Use '--subfield' to include additional subfields such as AD and DP.

 positional arguments: